brunochanrio/SpaceCadetPinball-dvd/README.md

 11. Set the DEVKITPRO environment variables so the system knows where the compilers and libraries are installed with these commands:
     - `export DEVKITPRO=/opt/devkitpro`.
     - `export DEVKITARM=/opt/devkitpro/devkitARM`.
-12. Build the project with the command `make -j4`.
+12. To generate Build the project with the command `make -j4`.
+13. Optionally, to generate a CIA file, you will need to have [bannertool](https://github.com/Steveice10/bannertool/releases/) and [makerom](https://github.com/3DSGuy/Project_CTR/releases) in the `$DEVKITPRO/tools/bin` folder.
+Then build the project with the command `make -j4 BUILD_CIA=1`.

 After a successful build, you will get a file called `SpaceCadetPinball.3dsx`, which is the main executable.